Feven-Belay/OIBSIP/README.md

-This is Data Science internship observed by Oasis Infobyte as being a learning opportunity, spanning a duration of 1 month.
+### This is a Data Science internship observed by Oasis Infobyte as being a learning opportunity spanning a duration of 1 month.